Skip to Main Content

 EMPLOYER TACTICS REVEALED HOW EMPLOYERS USE AGE TO TERMINATE EMPLOYEES

-In another instance, a Senior Benefits Administrator with 30 plus years of stellar performance is suddenly criticized by her new manager as, œincompetent and œnot a forward thinker.
-She is placed on a performance improvement plan (PIP) and her workload is increased so much that she can no longer keep up.
-Meanwhile, the company posts a job ad for an entry level Benefits Administrator.
+In another instance, a Senior Benefits Administrator with 30-plus years of stellar performance is suddenly criticized by her new manager as, incompetent and not a forward thinker.
+She is placed on a performance improvement plan (PIP) and her workload has increased so much that she can no longer keep up.
+Meanwhile, the company posts a job ad for an entry-level Benefits Administrator.
 After the new hire has shadowed her for a few weeks, her manager fires her for failing the PIP.

 Age discrimination occurs when an employer treats an individual who is qualified for their job differently because of their age.
-The federal Age Discrimination in Employment Act (ADEA) protects job applicants and employees 40 years of age and older from discrimination on the basis of age.
+The federal Age Discrimination in Employment Act (ADEA) protects job applicants and employees 40 years of age and older from discrimination based on age.
 Many states, including Connecticut, have similar laws protecting older individuals.

 You may be a victim of age discrimination if: